laravel-enso/documentation/docs/backend/products.md

 - features a core products functionality with a model, enums, migrations, routes, controllers, resources, index table, etc
-- provides CRUD functionality for the product model
+- provides CRUD functionality for the `Product` model
 - defines the relationship with a manufacturer and multiple suppliers and can manage the default supplier
 - the Enso `Company` model is used for the manufacturer,